zhehaowang/zhehao.me/book-notes/emcpp/it18-22-smart-pointers.md

   return std::unique_ptr<T>(new T(std::forward<Ts>(params)...));
 }
 ```
-std::allocate\_shared acts like make\_shared, except its first argument is an allocator to be used for the underlying dynamic memory allocation.
+`std::allocate_shared` acts like `make_shared`, except its first argument is an allocator to be used for the underlying dynamic memory allocation.

-Compare the version using make\_xxx and using raw pointer ctor:
+Compare the version using `make_xxx` and using raw pointer ctor:
 ```cpp
 auto upw1(std::make_unique<Widget>());      // with make func